bulentAkgul/laravel-code-generator/README.md

     + *exists*: It will be appended to the "has" part's table name's singular form to generate foreign key.
 If **from table** is vip_users and **this** is email, then the foreign key will be ***vip_user_email***.
 When the relation is many-to-many, this will be used as the key in the pivot table.
     + *missing*: It will be **"id"** and Laravel naming conventions will be applied.

-+ **Mediator (as through)**: This is the middleman of the "Has One Through" and "Has Many Through" relationships.
++ **Mediator (as bridge)**: This is the middleman of the "Has One Through" and "Has Many Through" relationships.
 So the argument named "mediator" becomes a middleman when the relation is *oto* or *otm*.
 Argument's schema is **package/table:column:model**.

   + **package**: It's optional, and will be ignored when you create a "Standalone Laravel" or "Standalone Package".
     + *exists*: Model is searched in the specified package.